AndreiPiatrou/articles/README.md

 It is nice to know that you are not alone and can share your knowledge and ask your teammates for help.
 We set up technical-minutes (15 minute meeting a couple times a week) to share, discuss or ask about something.
 Also we have slack channels for this purposes so in case if you know or want to know something useful - feel free to contact with team mates! :smile:

 ### Being professional (off-top)
-To be a good progessional you have to learn, analyse, use best practices, methods and techniques and **share**.
+To be a good progessional you have to learn, analyse, use best practices, methods and techniques and **share** your knowledge with others.
 But being professional does not mean only write beautiful code and unit-tests, have a lot of experience in Java or JS, it means that you don't try but just **do**, take **responsibility** for what you are doing and remember:

 <p align="center">
   <img src="http://i3.kym-cdn.com/photos/images/facebook/000/933/845/c3a.jpg" alt="responsibility" width="300"/>